Anthonykung/Doorgy/README.md

 ### System Configuration

 1. Install the Doorgy app on your smartphone
-2. Open the Doorgy app and follow the display to connect Doorgy to your phone using Bluetooth
+2. Open the Doorgy app and create an account
-3. Follow the app display to setup WiFi connection
+3. Setup WiFi connection with Raspberry Pi and run `npm run config`
 4. Finish configuring Doorgy with the app
 5. Once configuration is complete, follow the display to restart Doorgy (this is only needed during initial system configuration)
 6. Enjoy your awesome new smart pet door!